Preparing Healthcare Providers for Genomic Medicine

+Training Residents in Genomics (TRIG) Working Group: In 2010, TRIG was formed through the Pathology Residency Directors Section (PRODS) of the Association of Pathology Chairs (APC).
 The goals of this group, made up of experts in medical education, molecular pathology, and clinical genetics, are to develop teaching tools, and promote genomic pathology education.
 The TRIG Working Group represents a unique collaborative effort in pathology education with members from many major pathology organizations and representatives from the National Society of Genetic Counselors, American College of Medical Genetics and Genomics.
+In addition to conducting workshops at the annual meeting of major pathology organizations, an Instructor Handbooks/Toolkit and online modules are available for local implementation of training.
+Survey data indicates that approximately 35% of pathology residency programs in the United States use TRIG resources.

-Through grant support from the National Human Genome Research Institute and working with the Intersociety Coordinating Committee for Health Professional Education in Genomics (ISCC-PEG), universal exercises based on the TRIG model have been developed.
+Universal Exercises: Through R25 supplemental funding from the NHGRI and the multi-disciplinary Intersociety Coordinating Committee for Health Professional Education in Genomics (ISCC-PEG, https://www.genome.gov/ISCC-PEG), universal exercises based on the TRIG model have been developed.
 A Universal Genomics Instructor Handbook and Toolkit are available to allow educators to develop specialty-specific TRIG-based exercises.
-Using a “plug-and-play” format, in which specialty specific diseases and genes can be added, the modules have been adapted to several specialties including neurology, ophthalmology and cardiology.
+Using a “plug-and-play” format, in which specialty specific diseases and genes can be added, the modules have been adapted to several specialties including cardiology, neurology, and ophthalmology with workshops held at national meetings.

-In 2016, the Undergraduate Training in Genomics Working Group (UTRIG) was formed under the Undergraduate Medical Educators Section (UMEDS) of the APC.
-This group, made up of pathology and genetics medical school course directors as well as experts in undergraduate medical education, has adapted the TRIG curriculum to teach medical students.
-Similar to the TRIG curriculum, an Instructor Handbook and Toolkit as well as Online Modules are available to enable medical and other health professional schools to locally implement similar training.
+Undergraduate Training in Genomics (UTRIG) Working Group: In 2016, UTRIG was formed under the Undergraduate Medical Educators Section (UMEDS) of the APC.
+This group includes medical school pathology course directors and, similar to TRIG, has representation from major genetics and pathology organizations.
+UTRIG has adapted the TRIG curriculum to teach medical students.
+Similar to the TRIG curriculum, an Instructor Handbook/Toolkit as well as online modules are available to enable medical and other health professional schools to locally implement similar training.

 View working group members and key contributors